srivastavautkarsh/srivastavautkarsh/README.md

 - 🔭 I’m currently an AI consultant at butternut.ai but I am open to new roles that align with my skillset , expertise and passion
 - 🌱 I’m currently learning AI and product management principals
 - 👯 I’m looking to collaborate on Product design and openAI libraries
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help about my inability to handle cuteness agression when I see dogs,babies and Kitty
 - 💬 Ask me about anything software and product.
 Expert in backend and devOps.
 A student of life and Math.
 - 📫 How to reach me:
 https://Social.Media_is_an_addiction_algo